-- Prerequisite(s): Concurrent enrollment or successful completion of a calculus course.
-Previous completion of science requirements for graduation. - Homework Expectation: 3 to 6 hours per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7
+- Prerequisites: Concurrent enrollment or successful completion of AB Calculus and/or BC Calculus.
+Successful completion of any Biology course and a UC approved physical science recommended. - Homework Expectation: 3 to 6 hours per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7